Jalzateco/Jalzateco/README.md

 - MySQL
 - Django

+# 🔥 What I'm Working On:
+- Exploring technologies
+- Learning new languages

 <!--
 **Jalzateco/Jalzateco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.